FluBBaOfWard/NGPGBA/README.md

 	Autosave Settings: This will save settings when leaving menu if any changes are made.
 	Autopause Game: Toggle if the game should pause when opening the menu.
+	Overclock EWRAM: Changes the waitstates on EWRAM between 2 and 1, might damage your GBA and uses more power, around 10% speedgain.
+		Use at your own risk!
 	Autosleep: Change the autosleep time, also see Sleep.
 ### Debug:
 	Debug Output: Show FPS and logged text.